Rotary Vane vs. Rotary Screw Compressors: What's the Difference?

-The two rotors, fitted with four (4) roller bearings and two (2) thrust bearings and placed inside a stator made from two cylinders which intersect longitudinally and in which the rotors turn with a critical minimum clearance at speeds between 3,000 and 8,000 rpm via belts and sheaves or gears.
+The two rotors, fitted with four roller bearings and two thrust bearings, are placed inside a stator composed of two cylinders.
+These cylinders intersect longitudinally and the rotors turn with critical minimum clearances of speeds between 3,000 and 8,000 rpm, via belts and sheaves or gears.
 Oil is used to seal, cool and compress the air which results in blow-hole losses and declining efficiencies outside of the ideal speed range.
-Engineered bearing life is 50,000 hours, but installed airend life tends to be between 35,000 and 40,000 hours between major overhauls.
+Engineered bearing life is 50,000 hours; however, installed airend life ranges from 35,000 to 40,000 hours between major overhauls.

-In comparison, rotor screw airends are supported by roller and thrust bearings and generally one rotor drives the other by means of the helical profiles.
+In comparison, rotor screw airends are supported by roller and thrust bearings.
+Usually one rotor drives the other by means of the helical profiles.
 Sometimes, they are driven by a pair of external gears.
-During rotation the screw profiles uncover an intake orifice at one end of the stator, through which the air enters and fills the volume between the meshing screws.
+During rotation, the screw profiles uncover an intake orifice at one end of the stator, through which the air enters and fills the volume between the meshing screws.